AdmiralPuni/tacotron2-cpu/README.md

 ## Requirement doesn't work, also use Python 3.7

+The requirement from original repo doesnt't work correctly, I managed to make it work but didn't record it so keep fixing any error that comes from pip / train run

+## End of fork note

 PyTorch implementation of [Natural TTS Synthesis By Conditioning Wavenet On Mel Spectrogram Predictions](https://arxiv.org/pdf/1712.05884.pdf).